ChristmasEasterHalloweenHogmanaySt Andrew’s DaySt David’s DaySt Patrick’s DayValentines

 Home • Recipe • Tray Bake • Nanaimo Slice

-Have you heard of Nanimo Slice?
-Also often called Nanimo Bars!
+Have you heard of Nanaimo Slice?
+Also often called Nanaimo Bars!
 This is one of many recipes I came across in Granny’s repertoire that left me intrigued.
 My first question…how do you even pronounce it?!

 A quick Google search told me that it is pronounced “nuh-nai-mow“.
 And that it is also a city in Canada!
 Which takes us nicely to the origin of this traybake.

 The first known recipe for Nanaimo Bars appeared in the Nanaimo Hospital Cookbook in 1952, and was simply called “chocolate squares”.
 Only a year later, a similar recipe was published in another recipe book (Edith Adam’s Cookbook) but this time using the name “Nanaimo Bar”.
 Despite these being the first known publications of the recipe, it’s believed that Nanaimo Bars have probably been around a whole lot longer, with it being said you will be told many varying origins, depending who you actually ask in the city of Nanaimo.

 For me though, it was a recipe from Granny’s kitchen drawer that sent me on a path of perfecting our very own Nanaimo Slice.
 Granny has many little DIY recipe booklets; some from my own Granny, that she had put together with her friends from church or the Women’s Rural; and some that she received from the cafes and bakeries she worked with, many years ago.

 The traybake recipe booklet that I first came across a Nanaimo Slice recipe was from a café that Granny worked with, once upon a time.
 Like most of these little DIY booklets, this one was a very amateur affair… The recipes come in varying units of measurement (grams and ounces, often used in the same recipes), sometimes sketchy instructions and no photos, so result are always a surprise!